YiHuaXie/NNModule/README.md

 }

-/// The notification of LoginModule public enum LoginNotice: String {
+/// The notification of LoginModule public enum LoginNotification: String {

     case didLoginSuccess